Category Archives: disappointment

 He would be a stranger among strangers.

-It took all of my strength and everything I could dig from the depths of myself to not burst in tears while speaking to him; seeing him old and broken and alone.
+It took all of my strength and everything I could dig from the depths of myself to not burst into tears while speaking to him; seeing him old and broken and alone.

 His wide eyes, full of worry, filled me with compassion and empathy.
 I, in my mind and heart, brought him home with me.
 Though there is an unwritten rule among nurses to not become too attached, he has been here, dancing on the edges of my thoughts, since the day I met him.